Xyz-yuanhf/rl4cg/README.md

 # Reinforcement Learning for Multiple-Column Selection

-This repository contains the core part of the code for paper: [A Reinforcement-Learning-based Multiple-Column Selection Strategy for Column Generation](https://arxiv.org/abs/2312.14213) (AAAI2024).
+This repository contains the core part of the code for paper: [A Reinforcement-Learning-Based Multiple-Column Selection Strategy for Column Generation](https://arxiv.org/abs/2312.14213) (AAAI2024).

 ## Introduction